-Share based payments
+Share-based payments

-The Company operated a share based payment scheme during the period: the Executive Scheme.
+The Company operated a share-based payment scheme during the period: the Executive Scheme.
 As the shares within the scheme could benefit from both cash and equity-settled value, management must exercise judgement to determine which outcome is the most probable for determining the appropriate accounting treatment.

-Management are also required to exercise judgement in estimating the fair value of the shares, the likely timing of 'good' and 'bad' leavers, the vesting period, and the expectation of the date of change of control of the Company.
-The share based payment charge is recognised in each period as it is incurred, based on a fair value model.
+Management are also required to exercise judgement in estimating the date of change of control of the Company.
+The share-based payment charge is recognised in each period as it is incurred, based on a fair value model.
 The charge is not necessarily recorded in the Profit and Loss Account of the company that employs the members of management.
 It is instead reflected in the financial statements of the company receiving their services and it is therefore necessary for management to exercise judgement in identifying where to record the charge.